|« Feb||Aug »|

 Technology for a 21st Century Classroom

 The room itself should be a flexible learning space, with the ability to re-configure furniture and equipment based on student need.
+Projectors are widely used in learning process, so it is always possible to check out BuyDLP.com options to choose the most suitable.
 Further, the entire school should be a flexible learning space, with the ability to re-purpose any room, combine classes, or create small collaborative work space for students.

 Classroom Environment Needs: